splewis/csgo-executes/README.md

 ``!clearbuffers``: clears any spawn/execute edit buffers

 When working on a map, you should:
-1. Add CT spawns.
-Each has a notion of 'friendliness' to a site.
+1. **Add CT spawns.** Each has a notion of 'friendliness' to a site.
 For example, a B site spawn on de_cache should typically have a '5' friendliness to B and a '1' to A. A spawn in mid might have a '3' to each site.
 This must be accurate for the CT spawn algorithm to work.
-1. Add some basic T spawns.
-Add them in spots you don't throw nades from.
+1. **Add some basic T spawns.** Add them in spots you don't throw nades from.
+Name them in a way you can identify where they are later, e.g. 'B main 1', 'B main 2', etc.
-1. Start adding the spawns for the smokes/mollies you want.
-To do this, stand in the spot, go to 'new spawn' in the menu, throw the greande, and save the spawn.
+1. **Start adding the spawns for the smokes/mollies you want.** To do this, stand in the spot, go to 'new spawn' in the menu, throw the greande, and save the spawn.
 The editor will remember the LAST grenade thrown
-1. Start adding executes.
-You will select a list of 'required' T spawns for the execute (typically these are your set smokes), and 'optional' ones.
+1. **Start adding executes.** You will select a list of 'required' T spawns for the execute (typically these are your set smokes), and 'optional' ones.
 The execute is only eligible to be picked if all the required spawns can be chosen (so if there are 4 required spawns, there must be at least 4 T's).

 Other notes:
 - All spawns have a 'awp friendliness' rating.
 Spots good for awpers should get a 5, spots very bad should get a 1.